Sweet tropical flavours.

 Summer Delight Pawpaws Description

-Summer Delight pawpaws are an extra-early season pawpaw that drops tropical flavoured sweet, medium-sized ripe fruits early as Aug!
+Summer Delight pawpaws are an extra-early season pawpaw that drops tropical flavoured sweet, medium-sized ripe fruits early as Sept!
 Medium–large size fruit of 7-12 ounces.
 Summer Delight absolutely tastes delicious, has a yellow-tinted skin that is thick, and ships and stores well.
 The remarkable thing about this pawpaw is that it ripens in as early as August.
 It is usually is the first to ripen.
 Summer Delight Pawpaws have a smooth textured flesh, very few seeds, and a nice mild after taste.
-Great for growing in England's Family orchards.
+Great for growing in England's family orchards.

 We found Summer Delight papaws to have a very sweet, refreshing, pleasing tropical flavour and smooth texture with bright yellow, creamy flesh of good texture.
 This very early-ripening cultivar could stretch the pawpaw season considerably and create early marketing advantages.
 The very early ripening factor may make this a very desirable cultivar to trial in the shorter-season, northern range of pawpaw, such as England.
 Very cool!
 We find Summer Delight to be a superior pawpaw worth growing, very high quality.